YizhuoLu/Math-related-problems/README.md

 5. SelfDividingNum: Given a lower and upper number bound, output a list of every possible self dividing number, including the bounds if possible.
 6. ComplexNumberMultiplication: Given two complex numbers all in the form of "a+bi".
 Return the result of two complex numbers' multiplications.
 7. SmallestRangeI: Return the smallest possible difference between the maximum value of new array and the minimum value of the new array.
+8. SpiralMatrixIII: Return a list of coordinates representing the positions of the grid in the order they were visited (in spiral way).